pupeno/to-jdbc-uri/README.md

 ## Change log

+### v0.4.0 - 2015-11-03
+- Added support for RedHat OpenShift PostgreSQL URLs.
+Courtesy of [Pradnyesh Sawant](https://github.com/spradnyesh).
+- Moved jar to the com.carouselapps group.

 ### v0.3.0 - 2015-08-24
 - Added support for MySQL.
+Courtesy of [Joe Kutner](https://github.com/jkutner).

 ### v0.2.0 - 2015-06-20
 - Raise an exception when the URI is empty or blank.